Rohit-2602/SocialApp/README.md

-A Simple Social Media App, built on Firebase with features -\
+## A Simple Social Media App, MVVM, Firebase -
+This is a android app practice project.
+I have created a Social App.
+I combined this project with Coroutine+Dagger2+MVVM+Firestore.
+## App Features
 **Post Something(text with Image)**\
 **Send Connection Requests To other users**\
 **Update Profile**\